 Orlando wedding planners are here to help you have the best day ever.
 Further, many of them also help you complete your wedding theme and bring it to life.
 That is to say they use their creativity to help your wedding theme be reflected in every little detail.
 Here are 4 examples of themed events created by wedding planners for other wedding pros.

 When Orlando wedding planner, Pavone Events, walked into the The University Club of Orlando, she knew right away this theme would be 1920’s speakeasy.
 As you can see, the dark wood, exposed concrete walls and rich colored furniture easily laid the backdrop of this wedding theme.
-To start, Christine Kirby Studios created placemat, table signage and drink signage in an old newspaper style.
+To start, Kirby & Co Creative created placemat, table signage and drink signage in an old newspaper style.
 Next Florida Candy Buffets brought in candy cigarettes, 100 dollar bill chocolate bars and other delicious themed desserts.
 Add to that whiskey bottles and cigar boxes for flower vases and you have the makings of one great wedding theme.
 Additionally the planner worked with the chef to create a meal that was just as perfect for the theme.
 For example, mocktails called Rat Pack, The G Man and Shirley Temple.
 Along with the dessert company, Sugar Sugar Cake Boutique, the cupcake became Public Enemy #1.

 Undoubtedly live wedding entertainment will put the finishing touches on this prohibition wedding theme.
 Dawn Gilmore Productions provided the Charlie Chaplin impersonator to welcome guests upon arrival and entertain during cocktail hour.
 Further Noire Productions brought a lounge singer and string players to set the mood for the reception service.
 Unquestionably there had to be a secret password as well.
 In order for guests to enter the elevator, they had to know the password….it was peacock.